Core Architecture & Compliance Mapping for Public Records Automation

 public_records_compliance_engine.py

-Production-ready compliance validation and audit logging module.
+Deterministic compliance validation and append-only audit logging for

 """